pattonsgirl/CS4900-AppSoftwareDev/README.md

 **Fall 2025 DRAFT**

-* Note: this is planned on current assignment outlines and noted to set course expectations.
-Total number of assignments may change.
+* Note: this is planned on current assignment outlines to set course expectations.
+Total number of assignments / assignment weight may change.

 | Category   | Weight | Sub-Category   | Sub-Category Weight |
 |------------|--------|----------------|---------------------|